Curtains-Draperies | Commonly Confused Words

 etymology

-• Draperies are usually heavier and lined, while curtains are lighter and unlined.
+• Draperies are often heavier and lined, whereas curtains are typically lighter and unlined.

 © 2025 Lithium Lab Pte Ltd